GreatBahram/washington-machine-learning-specialization/02-Regression/week02/notes.md

 <img src="assets/multiple-regression-03.png" style="zoom:50%"/>

 Why we need to have different features of the same input?
-The instructor mentioned the house prices during 20-year period, if you only use single feature we considered only the linear relationship among them, house prices tends to be different in different season, so we need a function to capture the seasonality:
+The instructor mentioned the house prices during 20-year period, if you only use single feature we considered only the linear relationship among them, house prices tends to be different during different seasons, so we need a function to capture the **seasonality**:

 <img src="assets/multiple-regression-04.png" style="zoom:50%"/>